Nuclear Regulatory Commission.

-(a) Section 274d of the Act provides the mechanism for a State to assume regulatory authority from the NRC over certain radioactive materials and activities that involve use of the materials.
+(a) Section 274d of the Act provides the mechanism for a State to assume regulatory authority from the NRC over Start Printed Page 7027certain radioactive materials and activities that involve use of the materials.

 In a letter dated January 2, 2003, Governor Leavitt certified that the State of Utah has a program for the control of radiation hazards that is adequate to protect public health and safety within Utah for the materials and activities specified in the proposed amendment to the Agreement, and that the State desires to assume regulatory responsibility for these materials and activities.
 The radioactive materials and activities (which together are usually referred to as the “categories of materials”) which the State of Utah requests authority over are: the possession and use of byproduct material as defined in section 11e.(2) of the Act and the facilities that generate such material (uranium mill tailings and uranium mills).
 Included with the letter was the text of the proposed amendment to the Agreement, which has been edited and is shown in Appendix A to this notice.

 (b) The proposed amendment to the Agreement modifies the articles of the Agreement that: